Alokray007/Fakestore/README.md

 npm install -D tailwindcss postcss autoprefixer npx tailwindcss init -p
 ```
-- Add other Tailwind configuration
+And add other required Tailwind configuration files.

--Run Project
+Run Project using
 ```
 npm run dev
 ```

+* Used Axios to fetch data from API - "https://fakestoreapi.com/"

 ## Dependencies
 * Used "React Lazy Load Image Component" for better performance and optimization.
 * Used "axios" for faster data fetching because it escapes an extra step of json parsing.
 * Used "react-toastify" for comprehensive error handling and user feedback.
 * Used "react-router-dom" for navigation.

 ### Features